Francis Tresham: Revealed

 Although he was already aware of certain stirrings even before he received the letter, Cecil did not yet know the exact nature of the plot or who was involved and had elected to watch to see what would happen.
 When Monteagle's letter was shown to the king on Friday 1 November, James felt that it hinted at "some stratagem of fire and powder", perhaps an explosion exceeding in violence the one that killed his father, Lord Darnley, in 1567.
 The following day, members of the Privy Council visited James to inform him that a search would be made of the Houses of Parliament, "both above and below".
 Meanwhile, Tresham again urged Catesby and Wintour to abandon the scheme, but his attempts were in vain.
 Fellow plotter Thomas Percy said he was ready to "abide the uttermost trial", and subsequently on 4 November Catesby and several others left London for the Midlands to prepare for the planned uprising.

 Fawkes was arrested while guarding the explosives shortly after midnight on 5 November 1605.
 Calling himself John Johnson, he was at first interrogated by members of the King's Privy Chamber, but on 6 November James ordered that "John Johnson" be tortured.
 His will finally broken, he revealed his true identity on 7 November, and on 8 November he began to name some of those with whom he was associated.
 Tresham's complicity was not revealed until the following day, although he was attributed with only a minor role.
-But while his compatriots had fled London the moment they discovered that Fawkes had been captured, Tresham had stayed in the city.
+However, while his compatriots had fled London the moment they discovered that Fawkes had been captured, Tresham had stayed in the city.
 He was arrested on 12 November and transferred to the Tower three days later.
 Catesby and several other plotters were killed on 8 November, during an armed siege at Holbeche House in Staffordshire.